2019 K-INBRE Symposium Important Information

 It’s all online and digital.
 You just log in to the online editor and create your iPoster from any Internet-connected computer.
 You can include high resolution images, high definition videos, sound files, and slide shows.
 You can add as much text and media content as you need to present your research with the detail it deserves.

 Do you mean there’s no paper to print or carry?

 Nope.
 You just show up at the conference and your iPoster is there, ready to be searched and explored on the iPoster directories, which are displayed on all the HD screens.

 How do attendees access the content?

 Attendees will enjoy a completely different learning experience when exploring an iPoster.
 Content boxes scroll and expand at the tap of a finger.
-Tap on an image (a photo, diagram or table) and it enlarges to it’s full size.
-If you’ve loaded up a video, they can watch it full screen.
-If you’ve added a narration, they can listen to your presentation (while they scroll through your iPoster) even when you are not there.
+Tap on an image (a photo, diagram, or table) and it enlarges to its full size.
+Videos can also be viewed full screen.
+Listen to a narration of the presentation (while scrolling through the iPoster) even when the author is not present.

 Can attendees contact me for more information?

 Yep.
 There’s a “Contact Author” button at the bottom of each iPoster.
 So, if you’re not there when they explore your presentation, they can fill in a request for more information or, perhaps, a meeting to discuss your research while you’re still at the Conference.
 And since the iPosters are online outside of the poster area and after the conference, they can still get in touch.
 Your email address is hidden, so it’s up to you if you want to respond.

 Yes, you can.
 You’ll find a Share button on your editing template when you log in.